t-troebst/perfanno.nvim/README.md

 * Show annotations inside the telescope previewer
 * Add some kind of tree-based call graph exploration
-* Add `vim.ui.select` fallback option if telescope is not installed
 * Improve the robustness of `:PerfCycleFormat` (it currently resets relative annotations and it doesn't work inside an active telescope finder)
 * Improve (or rather add...) documentation